LordMendes/LordMendes/README.md

 ### Welcome to my profile! 👋

-- 👤 I’m currently working as a technical leader at CareCru :rocket:
+- 👤 I’m currently working as a Senior Software Engineer at Superformula :rocket:
-- ❤ I’m always improving on React Native, ReactJS and NodeJS (and now GO)
+- ❤ I’m always improving on React Native, ReactJS and NodeJS and GO
 - 📫 Reach me at lucasmendes.lx@gmail.com

  ### Goals for 2024 :rocket: